jabwashi2/jabwashi2.github.io/README.md

 - [ ] More animations :D
   - [ ] Fade in on page load
   - [ ] Text to move with boxes on hover
+- [ ] give project thumbnails a background image
+- [ ] add tools section to about section on home page